ianptkcs/ianptkcs/README.md

 Hey there 👋

-I'm Ian, an engineering student from Brazil.
+I'm Ian, a full stack developer from Brazil.
 I have interest in machine learning and fullstack development.

 ## 📌 Pinned Repositories